csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 _. . ._ );

-Because of the clause **on delete cascade** associated with the foreign-key dec- laration, if a delete of a tuple in _department_ results in this referential-integrity constraint being violated, the system does not reject the delete.
+Because of the clause **on delete cascade** associated with the foreign-key declaration, if a delete of a tuple in _department_ results in this referential-integrity constraint being violated, the system does not reject the delete.
 Instead, the delete “cascades” to the _course_ relation, deleting the tuple that refers to the department that was deleted.
-Similarly, the system does not reject an update to a field refer- enced by the constraint if it violates the constraint; instead, the system updates the field _dept name_ in the referencing tuples in _course_ to the new value as well.
+Similarly, the system does not reject an update to a field referenced by the constraint if it violates the constraint; instead, the system updates the field _dept name_ in the referencing tuples in _course_ to the new value as well.
 SQL also allows the **foreign key** clause to specify actions other than **cascade**, if the constraint is violated: The referencing field (here, _dept name_) can be set to _null_ (by using **set null** in place of **cascade**), or to the default value for the domain (by using **set default**).

 If there is a chain of foreign-key dependencies across multiple relations, a deletion or update at one end of the chain can propagate across the entire chain.
 An interesting case where the **foreign key** constraint on a relation references the same relation appears in Practice Exercises 4.9.
 If a cascading update or delete causes a constraint violation that cannot be handled by a further cascading operation, the system aborts the transaction.
 As a result, all the changes caused by the transaction and its cascading actions are undone.